lvaldenebro/react-refactor-challenge/README.md

 Welcome to the profile card factory place!
 If you came to this site, you'll probably be looking for a good way of creating personalized cards for different aspects of your life and even share it in Twitter!

-The objetive of this project is to refactor an existing and functioning page (http://beta.adalab.es/project-promo-r-module-2-team-9/), redoing the code to work with React instead of JS, and creting our own server (using Railway), APIs REST to manage the data, as well as a DDBB.
+The objective of this project is to refactor an existing and functioning page (http://beta.adalab.es/project-promo-r-module-2-team-9/), redoing the code to work with React instead of JS, and creating our own server (using Railway), APIs REST to manage the data, as well as a DB.

-Which are the improvements in relation to the previous page?
+What are the improvements in relation to the previous page?

-- The card is more shareable and you can use it whenever you want with the link, as it is permanent thanks to the DDBB.
+- The card is more shareable and you can use it whenever you want with the link, as it is permanent thanks to the DB.
 - The agility and speed in the creation of the card, in the case a lot of people is using it.
 - The maintenance of the page and its modifications are easier thanks to React and its components.